 The descendant’s debts and taxes must be paid as part of the probate process.
 Creditors must be formally notified of the estate, and they have a certain amount of time to file a claim, depending on state regulations.
 All creditor claims must be resolved before money can be distributed to heirs.

 If the estate is taxable, an estate tax return must be submitted to the Internal Revenue Service (IRS).
 A taxable estate can’t be closed until it receives a closing letter from the IRS, which can take anywhere from six to eight months after submitting the tax return.

 Request an Estate Advance From IFC

 Many variables can impact the probate timeline and prevent you from getting your inheritance in a timely manner.
 At IFC, we help heirs access a portion of their share immediately.
-You’ll get a cash advance to use as you wish, with no repayment, collateral, interest or monthly payments involved.
+You can get a cash advance to use as you wish, with no collateral, interest or monthly payments involved.
 Schedule a free consultation with us to learn more.